sonatype/ossindex-maven/src/site/hugo/content/maven-plugin/failorwarn.md

   - ossindex-maven-plugin
 ---
 {{% tag class="lead" %}}
+Execution may fail or produce warnings.
+{{% /tag %}}

 By default [ossindex:audit](../ossindex-audit/) will cause `BUILD FAILURE` if any vulnerabilities are detected:
-{{% /tag %}}

 Example build output: